-When King David was old at the beginning of I Kings, his son Adonijah attempted to ascend the throne as King of Israel.
-Abiathar stood as a priest to anoint Adonijah as king.
-He ignored King David's order that Solomon was to be the next king.
-When this situation was brought to the attention of King David, first by his wife Bathsheba and then by Nathan the prophet and Zadok the Priest.
-King David, in his last act as King of Israel, set Solomon on his mule and had Nathan and Zadok anoint him king.
+When King David was old at the beginning of the Book of I Kings, his son Adonijah attempted to ascend the throne as King of Israel.
+Abiathar stood as the priest to anoint Adonijah as king.
+In clear rebellion, he ignored King David's order that Solomon was to be the next king.
+When this situation was brought to the attention of King David, first by his wife Bathsheba and then by Nathan the prophet and accompanied by Zadok the Priest.
+King David, in his last act as King of Israel, set Solomon on his personal mule and had Nathan and Zadok anoint him king.
+(I Kings 1:34)

 The biggest loser in the power grab was Adonijah himself.
-After trying to manipulate himself back onto the throne, King Solomon saw through his intrigues and put him to death.
-Realizing that he had to get to the bottom of the treachery, King Solomon then ordered Joab (who also followed Adonijah) to be put to death, but in a very surprising move, he had another punishment for Abiathar:
+In a desperate attempt to salvage his position, he used Solomon's mother: Bathsheba to manipulate himself onto the throne.
+King Solomon quickly saw through his intrigues and had him summarily executed.
+Realizing that he had to get to the bottom of the treachery, King Solomon then ordered his father's most trusted general Joab (who also followed Adonijah) to be executed as well (following King David's final charge to Solomon, per I Kings 2:5-6), but in a very surprising move, he had another punishment for the rennegade priest Abiathar:

-And unto Abiathar the priest said the king, Get thee to Anathoth, unto thine own fields; for thou art worthy of death: but I will not at this time put thee to death, because thou barest the ark of the Lord GOD before David my father, and because thou hast been afflicted in all wherein my father was afflicted.
-So Solomon thrust out Abiathar from being priest unto the LORD; that he might fulfil the word of the LORD, which he spake concerning the house of Eli in Shiloh.
+And unto Abiathar the priest said the king, Get thee to Anathoth, unto thine own fields; for thou art worthy of death: but I will not at this time put thee to death, because thou barest the ark of the Soveriegn YHWH before David my father, and because thou hast been afflicted in all wherein my father was afflicted.
+So Solomon thrust out Abiathar from being priest unto YHWH; that he might fulfil the word of YHWH, which he spake concerning the house of Eli in Shiloh.
 (I Kings 2:26-27)

 Abiathar received a fate worse than death.
 He would have to look at the ceremonies of the Temple from a distance.
 Clearly, he quickly developed a root of bitterness within him.
-Eventually, he wanted revenge and was willing to do anything to get it.
+Eventually, he wanted revenge against the "brat" king that deposted him and was willing to do anything to get it.
 As we see in the following Bible Code, he went to great lengths to get that revenge.

-In this code, not only do we see the dejected farmer, Abiathar grieving over being thrust out as a Priest unto the LORD.
+In this code, not only do we see the dejected farmer, Abiathar grieving over being thrust out as the High Priest unto the YHWH.
 It also meant he was no longer entitled to wish for better day.
 Instead, we see him calling upon Ancient Evil to give him special status.
-Since he thought he had lost everything with the LORD, making a deal for his soul was not a big proposition, at least for him.
+Since he thought he had lost everything with YHWH, making a deal for his soul was not a big proposition, at least for him.
 He did not understand the big picture.
-(Read Rabbi Louis Ginzberg's analysis of Joab and why King Solomon had to sentence him to death in this life. (cf. The Legends of the Jews: From Joshua to Esther, Volume 4) Undoubtedly, the LORD had similar plans for Abiathar's redemption as well.
+(Read Rabbi Louis Ginzberg's analysis of Joab and why King Solomon had to sentence him to death in this life. (cf. The Legends of the Jews: From Joshua to Esther, Volume 4) Undoubtedly, YHWH had similar plans for Abiathar's redemption as well.

 Abiathar and the the rest of his family, did not see the bigger picture.
-He saw his place as a priest of the LORD.
+He saw his place as a high priest of YHWH.
 Furthermore, he was looking forward to working in the new Temple that King Solomon would soon build.
 When he was "thrust out," he and his family wanted revenge.
-Antiquity says he understood his tenuous position in Israel and decided his chances would be better with King Hiram of Tyre, the leader of Phoenicia, the famous seafaring kingdom of the world.
-There, he would set up a priesthood for King Hiram.
-Once he succeeded in setting up that priesthood, King Hiram sent him other places in his Empire and put him to work, setting up other priesthoods.
-Since he was quite aware of the curse laid on his family in I Samuel 2:32-33, so he had to do something to take care of the problem.
-Ancient Evil sent Lilith's daughter Malia to further seduce Abiathar, but the Bible Code says he did not give in, initially.
+Antiquity says he understood his tenuous position in Israel and decided his opportunities would be better served with the competition: King Hiram of Tyre, the leader of Phoenicia, the famous seafaring kingdom of the world.
+Once he established himself in Tyre, he would set up a priesthood for King Hiram.
+Once he succeeded in setting up that priesthood, King Hiram sent him to other places in his Empire and put him to work, setting up other similar priesthoods.
+Since he was quite aware of the curse laid on his family in I Samuel 2:32-33, he had to do something to take care of the problem.
+Ancient Evil sent Lilith's daughter Malia to further seduce Abiathar, but the Bible Code says he was smart enough not to give in, initially.
 However, Cain was the next person to visit him.
-Between them, they came up with the newest "works religion," and used witchcraft to terrorize the people and force them to worship the Babylonian religion of the Beast.
-He also seemed to have found out about King Solomon's "Devil's Trap," using it to capture and put to his use some very powerful "almighty ones," including Lucifer himself.
+Between them, they came up with the newest "works religion," and used sorcery and witchcraft to terrorize the people and force them to worship the Babylonian religion of the Beast.
+He also seemed to have found out about King Solomon's "Devil's Trap," using it to capture and put to his use some very powerful "almighty ones," including the sorcerer Lucifer.

 Our research did not stop here.
 We started digging to see how Abiathar would expand his Phiabi Crime Network and his false religion.
 Click here to visit the next page in this series.